jeasoncc/grain/README.md

 # Grain / 小麦

-> A modern, powerful writing application for creative minds
+> Pure.
+Elegant.
+Focused on what matters—your words.

 > 🇨🇳 [中文文档](./README.zh-CN.md) | English

 ![Grain Editor](https://s3.bmp.ovh/imgs/2025/12/13/6647787c1fa17679.png)

-Grain (小麦) is a professional writing tool designed for long-form writing, knowledge management, and creative expression.
-Built with modern technologies, it provides a distraction-free writing environment with powerful organizational features.
+Grain is a minimalist writing sanctuary for long-form content.
+Distraction-free by design, powerful when you need it.
+Write novels, essays, research papers, or build your knowledge base—all in one elegant space.

 ---